The Easiest Best Fudge Ever

 All our fudge recipes are molded into an 8×8″ pan that is lined with parchment paper (butter the pan first and the paper will stay in place when pouring) or use plastic wrap to line pan.
 A 9×5″ bread pan also works.

-Refrigerate after pouring, then pop out, take off paper or peel back plastic wrap.
-Trim the fudge (eat them scraps of course!), wrap in 2 layers of plastic wrap, then put it in a gallon storage bag for carrying.
-Most fudge will do fine up into the mid to high 60’s for temps.
+Refrigerate after pouring, then pop out, take off the paper, or peel back the plastic wrap.
+Trim the fudge (eat the scraps, of course!), wrap it in two layers of plastic wrap, and put it in a gallon storage bag for carrying.
+Most fudge will do fine up into the mid- to high 60s for temperatures.
 Fudge made at home should be eaten within a week or less.
 It does not have preservatives in it, as commercial items would.